-- is a river, creek or other stream, including a stream in the form of an anabranch or a tributary, in which water flows permanently or intermittently, regardless of the frequency of flow events - - (a) in a natural channel, whether artificially modified or not, or - (b) in an artificial channel that has changed the course of the stream. - (2) A watercourse includes any of the following located in it - (a) in-stream islands - (b) benches - (c) bars
+- (1) is a river, creek or other stream, including a stream in the form of an anabranch or a tributary, in which water flows permanently or intermittently, regardless of the frequency of flow events - (a) in a natural channel, whether artificially modified or not, or - (b) in an artificial channel that has changed the course of the stream. - (2) A watercourse includes any of the following located in it - (a) in-stream islands - (b) benches

-- (3) However, a watercourse does not include a drainage feature - (4) Further- - (a) Unless there is a contrary intention, a reference to a watercourse in the Water Act 2000, other than in section 5 or in the definitions in schedule 4 to the extent they support the operation of section 5, is a reference to anywhere that is- - (i) upstream of the downstream limit of the watercourse - (ii) if there is an upstream limit of the watercourse downstream of the upstream limit - (iii) between the outer bank on one side of the watercourse and the outer bank on the other side of the watercourse - (b) a reference to the Water Act 2000 to, or a to a circumstance that involves, land adjoining a watercourse, is a reference to, or a circumstance that involves, and effectively adjoining a watercourse.
+- (c) bars - (3) However, a watercourse does not include a drainage feature - (4) Further- - (a) Unless there is a contrary intention, a reference to a watercourse in the Water Act 2000, other than in section 5 or in the definitions in schedule 4 to the extent they support the operation of section 5, is a reference to anywhere that is- - (i) upstream of the downstream limit of the watercourse - (ii) between the lateral limits of the water course. - (b) a reference to the Water Act 2000 to, or a to a circumstance that involves, land adjoining a watercourse, is a reference to, or a circumstance that involves, and effectively adjoining a watercourse.